sharique-tech1987/devops-qr-code/README.md

 # QR Code Generator: Powered by FastAPI, Next.js, Kubernetes, and Terraform

-## A sample QR Code Generator application built using FastAPI and Next.js, deployed on a Elastic Kubernetes cluster with infrastructure managed by Terraform.
+## A sample QR Code Generator application built using FastAPI and Next.js, deployed on a minikube and Elastic Kubernetes cluster with infrastructure managed by Terraform.

 This example project demonstrates a cloud-native app with a Next.js front-end and FastAPI backend, storing QR codes in S3.
 It automates DevOps by containerizing, deploying via GitHub Actions to EKS, and uses Kubernetes for scalable infrastructure.
 Terraform provisions AWS resources like VPC and EKS.
 Thanks to [Rishab](https://github.com/rishabkumar7) for the backend and front-end code.
 This example demonstrates how to accomplish the following tasks: